2021 Iranian presidential election: Cost of the election

 1170 billion toman (approximately US$277.4 million) was allocated in the national budget, of which 160 billion was allocated to the Guardian Council for oversight and supervision, and the rest (1010 billion) was for the Ministry of Interior, which actually runs the election.

 Polling places abroad

 234 polling places were set up in 133 countries so that Iranians abroad could vote.
 3.5 million members of the Iranian diaspora were eligible to vote in the election.
 The Canadian government did not allow Iran to operate polling places in Canada.

 Candidates

 The Guardian Council is responsible for approving candidates who have registered to run.
 The Guardian Council disqualified over 600 applicants, including all the women who had registered, ultimately approving seven candidates, three of whom withdrew days before the election.

 Approved

 The Interior Ministry released the official list of candidates qualified by the Guardian Council on 25 May 2021.
-The following seven candidates are approved by the council.
+The following seven candidates were approved by the council.